corporation9/.github/profile/README.md

 ## Hi there, we are Corporation-9 👩‍💻
 ![Corporation 9](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.cherubavailabilityservices.com%2Fwp-content%2Fuploads%2F2018%2F12%2Fcyber-reasoning-banner-1.jpg)

+At Corporation 9, we get it.
+The world is changing and business is changing with it.
+Corporations are being forced to change the way they do everything, from how they operate to how they engage with customers.
+Those ahead of the curve are seeing the benefits of being in tune with what’s happening and adapting their products and services accordingly.
+Those that are lagging behind are struggling to catch up, and may not make it at all.

 Corporation 9 provides a full range of services in advanced technology sectors.

-The world is changing faster than ever before, business is no exception.
-Industries are threatened as technology disrupts and software “eats the world.”
-Those that embrace change are thriving, building bigger, better, faster, and stronger products than ever before.
+Our mission is to help businesses succeed by developing technical strategies that achieve their business objectives and provide a competitive advantage.
+Our team consists of experienced business consultants and senior technology experts who can work as your in-house technical director or project leader.
+Think beyond the obvious, execute fast, fail well.

 <!--

 **Here are some ideas to get you started:**